dcarral/hello-ruby/README.md

 # hello-ruby

-Here you can find the material for the “Ruby 101” session @ SoCraTes Canaries 2017.
+Here you can find the material for the **“Ruby 101”** session @ SoCraTes Canaries 2017.

-## Goals
+## Goal

-- Introduce the Ruby programming language.
-- Set up a development environment: should come handy for tomorrow's session on **clean code** & **code quality**.
+(Briefly) introduce the Ruby programming language and set up a development environment which can be leveraged for tomorrow's session on **clean code** & **code quality**.

+## Agenda

+1. Intro
+2. Set up development environment
+3. Hands-on basic TDD example
+4. You say :-)

 ## Slidedeck and all that jazz?